blancaag/gan-research-projects/README.md

-# Research projects on GANs for Data Augemtation of face texture maps images #
+# Research projects on GANs for data augentation of face texture maps images #

 The followin repository containes the work reference in the blog post: